14 Foods You Didn’t Know Were Called by Different Names in the U.K.

 Don’t get disgruntled when you can’t find your favorite comfort food on a British menu.
 A cheese toastie will give you that same deliciously toasted bread and heavenly melted cheese that you’re looking for.
 It might be panini-pressed or broiled in the oven instead of on a skillet, but it’s guaranteed to satisfy your craving.
 These 12 brands have hilarious names in other countries.

 Brits say “aubergine” instead of “eggplant.”
 American clothing retailers seem to like the term too.
 You’ll usually see a dark purple shirt labeled “aubergine,” which we would imagine makes it a better sell than an “eggplant” top.
 This is why Americans say “soccer” instead of “football.”

 If you think of those frozen treats as an ice lollipop, Brits just take a different chunk of the word and call them ice lollies instead of pops.
 Perfect your dialect with these 11 British sayings everyone should know.

 A soft, round roll you might consider a burger bun in the U.S. different names in Britain: a bap.
 Depending on where you are, you might also hear them called barms, cobs, stotties, teacakes, oggies, muffins, and more, according to Express.
 They’re often eaten at breakfast with one simple meat, topped with ketchup or BBQ sauce-like brown sauce.
 It’s worth a sandwich if for no other reason than the fun of saying “bacon bap.”

 No, the rocket salad you see on a menu has nothing to do with space travel.
 “Rocket” is just another name for “arugula.”
-Here are 10 more words with different meanings in American and England.
+Next, learn the very British phrases Americans are always confused by.